agmsoftware/projectapp/README.md

 5. projectapp/application/modules/appone/config/config.php
 6. projectapp/application/modules/appone/config/config.php

-on those config.php, change to suit your configuration and also other files that need to be changed
+on those config.php, change to suit your configuration and also the files that need to be changed